Subwolfer/CST238/README.md

 Chat:<BR>
 Players ability to speak to one another and read what is said in the player’s chat log.

 Multi-Person combat:<BR>
 The enemy’s decision to decide who to attack if multiple people are in a group attacking the same enemy.
 How items are distributed when an enemy dies.

-Save Character Progress:<BR>
-If completed the save character progress will happen each time a character completes a quest, or their inventory changes so character do not have at be manually saved and their current progress will always have an up to date save.
 <BR>
 <BR>
 <B> Technologies: </B> <BR>